 Among the consumer devices, Gen Zers have a strong preference for mobile.
 The media consumption habits of Gen Zers are centered around visual, easy-to-perceive information.
 A couple of years ago, Gen Zers’ preference was mainly Youtube, Snapchat, and Instagram to spend hours on.
 However, TikTok disruptively entered the market and added other dimensions to visual content: audio and choreography.
 It also has a variety of tools that enable users to create their very own content, and the impact on society has been amazingly disruptive.
 All thanks to the great tech adoption of Gen Zers.

 Here, AR can be the solution to capture their attention for more than 8 seconds.
 AR-based ads are less invasive — they literally merge with the real world without dragging the viewer out of the scene.
 This thin line between technology and reality creates an air of authenticity that appeals to Gen Z’s own experience with technology.
-Constituting a big part of future buyers, Gen Zers demand of seeing something different in ads will boost AR usage in the advertising sector too.
+Constituting a big part of future buyers, Gen Zers' demand to see something different in ads will boost AR usage in the advertising sector too.

 In this context, Snapchat has Lens Studio that enables creators to express themselves.
 Lens Studio creators have a range of skills, from basic 2D illustration to 3D modeling.
 An official Snapchat Lens Studio creator Benjamin Paruzynski says “Everybody is a creator on Snapchat”.
 Creators take advantage of this tool and the result is imaginatively beautiful visuals and unique AR lenses.